Bubble-Protocol/bubble-tools/README.md

 bubble providers list
 ```

-To add the Bubble Private Cloud for the polygon network, for example, use:
+To add the Bubble Private Cloud use:

 ```
-bubble providers add bubble-cloud https://vault.bubbleprotocol.com/v2/polygon
+bubble providers add bubble-cloud https://vault.bubbleprotocol.com/v2/{nickname}
 ```

+The following variables can be used when adding a provider url:

+- `{id}` : replaced with the chain's numeric id
+- `{name}` : replaced with the chain's long-form name
+- `{nickname}` : replaced with the chain's short-form name

 ### Contract